alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Request-Processing.rst

        process(handlerInput: HandlerInput, response?: Response): Promise<void> | void;
    }

-The following example shows a response intercetpor that handles saving persistent attributes to database before the response is sent to Alexa.
+The following example shows a response interceptor that handles saving persistent attributes to database before the response is sent to Alexa.

 .. code:: javascript